bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 and similar. **Avoid cotton and denim.** Try your local disposal store for cheaper items.
 If in any doubt, speak to your Party Leader.

-## For Tawonga Hall on Friday night
+## For Mt Beauty Scout Hall on Friday night

 - Sleeping Bag
 - Pillow (to be left in your car at Mount Beauty)